British left: Thinkers

+Left-wing electoral organisations active in Britain

+The largest political party associated with the British left is the centre-left Labour Party with 309,000 members as of February 2025.
+This is also the biggest political party in the UK by membership levels.
+Labour has 412 seats in the House of Commons.
+The current Leader of the Labour Party is Keir Starmer, who was elected as the party's leader on 4 April 2020.

+The second largest party on the British left is the left-wing Green Party of England and Wales, whose membership reached 65,000 in June 2025.
+Following the most recent general election the Greens have 4 MPs.

+The third largest party on the British left, by membership, is the centre-left Scottish National Party (SNP), which had 58,940 members as of December 2024, despite only being active in Scotland.
+The SNP have 9 MPs.

+The other three political parties on the left and with representation in parliament are the centre-left Social Democratic and Labour Party (SDLP) of Northern Ireland; the centre-left Plaid Cymru (who are only active in Wales) and Sinn Féin, also from Northern Ireland.
+Plaid has 4 MPs, the SDLP have 2 MPs, and Sinn Féin has 7 MPs, but the latter party does not sit in Westminster as it refuses to take the parliamentary Oath of Allegiance.

 Labour Party

-The biggest party on the left in the UK in terms of members and representation is the Labour Party, which was founded as the Labour Representation Committee (LRC) in 1900.
-With the party's rebranding as "New Labour" in the 1990s under the leadership of Tony Blair, the party accepted a number of economic policies associated with the right causing it to be identified as centrist rather than socialist, and was no longer considered as being a party of the left; Blair himself described New Labour's ideology as "Third Way", like Bill Clinton's Democratic Party in the United States.
-The Labour Party under Blair's leadership accepted many of the neoliberal economic policies enforced by the previous Conservative governments.
+The biggest party on the political left in the United Kingdom in terms of members and representation is the Labour Party, which was founded as the Labour Representation Committee (LRC) in 1900.
+With the party's rebranding as New Labour in the 1990s under the leadership of Tony Blair, the party accepted a number of economic policies associated with the Right, causing it to be identified as centrist (Blair himself stated that his ministry would have governed from the political centre) rather than socialist, despite adding democratic socialism to the party's constitution, and was considered by fewer critics as being a party of the left; Blair described New Labour's ideology as Third Way, like Bill Clinton's Democratic Party in the United States.
+The Labour Party under Blair's leadership accepted many of the neoliberal economic policies enforced by the previous Conservative Party governments in the 1980s and 1990s, and continued in successive Conservative governments in the 2010s.

-When Ed Miliband was elected as Leader of the Labour Party in 2010, he announced the abandonment of the New Labour agenda, and promised to return to socialism, clamp down on tax avoidance, introduce a wealth tax in the form of a Mansion Tax, raise income tax for high earners and break up the banks.
-The party was subsequently criticised by some, including Tony Blair himself; as straying leftwards from the "centre ground" of British politics, and that Miliband was a "traditional left-wing" politician.
-However, others disputed this view, and put Labour's loss at the 2015 general election down to the party being too right-wing.
+When Ed Miliband was elected as Leader of the Labour Party in 2010, he announced the abandonment of the New Labour agenda, and promised to return to socialism, clamp down on tax avoidance, introduce a wealth tax in the form of a mansion tax, raise income tax for high earners, and break up the banks.
+The party was subsequently criticised by some, including Blair himself, as straying leftwards from the centre ground of British politics, and that Miliband was a more traditional left-wing politician.
+Others disputed this view, and put Labour's loss at the 2015 United Kingdom general election down to the party being too right-wing.